 This Decision relates to the redevelopment and expansion of Apple Hill, as described in Decision 6-82, by The MathWorks, Inc. and Atlantic-Philadelphia Realty LLC (hereafter collectively the "Applicant") who have requested permits and approvals, including approvals of site plans, for the construction and use of (1) an additional office building, (2) parking garage, (3) redevelopment of an existing retail-office building (Apple Hill 1), (4) redevelopment of the Apple Hill 3 building, (5) upgrade and additions to the existing easterly garage, and related improvements (the "Project," such Project sometimes designated as "Phase IIc") on the parcel.
 The owners of the property are The MathWorks, Inc. and Atlantic-Philadelphia Realty LLC.
-The property is being developed on behalf of The MathWorks, Inc. This request seeks modification of the Final Site Plan and Special Permit granted under the provisions of Sections III-G and VI-DD (through Decision 6-82, as amended and modified by Decisions 15-96 and 2-98) of the Natick Zoning By-Law (the "By-Law" - all references to "Section" or "Sections" herein are to Section 329, from the Natick Planning Board (the "Board") acting as the Special Permit Granting Authority (SPGA) under Section VI-EE.
+The property is being developed on behalf of The MathWorks, Inc. This request seeks modification of the Final Site Plan and Special Permit granted under the provisions of Sections III-G and VI-DD (through Decision 6-82, as amended and modified by Decisions 15-96 and 2-98) of the Natick Zoning By-Law (the "By-Law" - all references to "Section" or "Sections" herein are to Sections of such By-Law), and a Special Permit with Site Plan Review, under the provisions of Section 329, from the Natick Planning Board (the "Board") acting as the Special Permit Granting Authority (SPGA) under Section VI-EE.